How to offset carbon emissions: a step-by-step guide

 The first step is to measure your emissions.
 This involves understanding and categorizing your emissions according to the Greenhouse Gas (GHG) Protocol, which classifies emissions into three distinct scopes:

-These are emissions from sources that are owned or controlled by your organization.
-Examples include emissions from company-owned vehicles, on-site fuel combustion, and industrial processes.
+Emissions from sources that your organization owns or controls.
+Examples include emissions from company vehicles, on-site fuel combustion, and industrial processes.

 • Scope 2: Indirect energy emissions

-These emissions result from the generation of purchased electricity, steam, heating, and cooling consumed by your organization.
+Emissions from the generation of electricity, steam, heating, and cooling your organization purchases and consumes.
 While the energy is produced off-site, its consumption is within your operations.

 • Scope 3: Other indirect emissions

-Accurately accounting for all three scopes is crucial for a comprehensive carbon footprint.
+Accurate accounting across all three scopes is crucial for a comprehensive view of your carbon footprint.
 Many tools are available for carbon footprinting, ranging from free calculators to more advanced enterprise-level software.

 2. Identify opportunities to reduce carbon emissions